Pranshu1902/Breakout_2_players/README.md

 For each correct hit you get +1 and for each miss you get -1

-As you score, the length of your board decreses
+As you score, the speed of the game increases